Average Law School Debt

 1. U.S. News, 15 Law Schools Where You Can Pay Off Your Debt

-2. CNBC, Only 23% of Law School Grads Say Their Education was Worth the Cost
+2. Consumer News and Business Channel (CNBC), Only 23% of Law School Grads Say Their Education was Worth the Cost

 3. Law School Transparency, Data Dashboard